Cycle Science has bike hire, helmets and locks and all the gear for a comfy ride.

 The Wairarapa Valley Cycleway runs from Masterton to Martinborough and Lake Wairarapa.

-This touring route links up perfectly with the Wairarapa section of the Rimutaka Cycle Trail beginning at Cross Creek along Western Lake Road.
+This touring route links up perfectly with the Wairarapa section of the Remutaka Cycle Trail beginning at Cross Creek along Western Lake Road.

 The Greytown Trail is a 5km route used as a walking track and cycle trail connecting South Greytown to Woodside Station.